pbogden/observable-jupyter-demos/docs/README.md

 Python package, which enables a new approach to data visualization with Python.
 It uses [Observable notebooks](http://observablehq.com) to bridge the gap between JavaScript and Python!
-If you don't know JavaScript, you can use it to create a wide range of charts that use D3 other JavaScript libraries.
-If you do know JavaScript, then the there's nothing that you can't do (almost).

 ## Observable Plot